 Dark clouds hold rain.
 Dark clouds are coming this way.
 Therefore, it will rain here today.

-Jane thinks that logic is boring.
+Jane thinks that logic is dull.
 All Type C personalities think logic is fascinating.
 Therefore, Jane is not a C-type.

-All computers, cell phones, radios, TV’s, trains, planes, and automobiles use logic circuits.
-But logic has been around since long before computers.
+All computers, cell phones, radios, TVs, trains, planes, and automobiles use logic circuits.
+But logic has been around long before computers.

 The Roman armies used logic to calculate the distance a stone could be flung or the minimum height for ladders used to scale fortress walls.
 Even today, military planning is referred to as “logistics.”

 2. Truth.
-This means that something is in accordance with facts or beliefs.
+This means that something is by facts or beliefs.
 Type C personalities are problem solvers.
-In order to accomplish this, they must know the truth of the facts.
-However, it is important not to confuse “beliefs or opinions” with facts.
+To accomplish this, they must know the truth of the facts.
+However, it is essential not to confuse “beliefs or opinions” with facts.

 Many children believe there is a Santa Claus.
-The existence of Santa Claus has not been shown to be factually true.
+The existence of Santa Claus is not factually accurate.
 On the other hand, the “belief” or state of mind of the child is a fact.
 Therefore, the child’s belief must be true.
 (Logic Statement.)

 Welcome to the mind of the C-type.

 4. Dependability.
-This is a quality of being reliable, i.e., being able to perform repeatedly in a timely manner.
-The number one reason that people are fired is because they do not show up for work on time.
+This is a quality of being reliable, i.e., being able to perform repeatedly and promptly.
+The number one reason people are fired is that they do not show up for work on time.
 The number two reason is unreliable job performance.

 5. Control/Power.
 Type C personalities rely on two of the control/power traits more than any of the others:

-Controlling information is the second dominant control/power trait of the Type-C. This type of power is bountiful in this generation.
-Amazon™, Microsoft™, Google™ (Alphabet), and Apple™ control essentially all of the information being transmitted around the world.
-They also happen to be the 4 largest companies in the world, based on market value (as of 2019).
+Controlling information is the second dominant control/power trait of Type-C. This type of power is bountiful in this generation.
+Amazon™, Microsoft™, Google™ (Alphabet), and Apple™ control all information transmitted worldwide.
+They also are the four most prominent companies in the world based on market value (as of 2019).

 Information power is molding a new direction for this nation.
-This is a fascinating and exciting time to bear witness to what will happen next.
+This is a fascinating time to bear witness to what will happen next.